BumbleB2na/react-tac-toe/README.md

 ## Version log
 NOTE: Log items explain how learnings were applied:

+v1.0: Major version ready for Deployment.
+Ideas for improvements finished.
+Used key prop for iterator children in custom code.

 v0.2: Game controls Board and Square states.
 Squares and Board are simple, pure components.
 Squares are still functional components.
 Board and Squares are controlled components.
 Game controls Board and states of Squares, storing said states in a history using immutability to optimize performance when undoing moves.

 v0.1: Board controls Square states.
 Squares are simple, pure components.
 Squares are functional components.
 Squares are controlled components.
 Board controls states of Squares using immutability to optimize performance.
 Separation of concerns.